-Marilyn Katz, MD received Laureate Award from the Chapter.
+Dan Tobin, MD from Yale received Laureate Award from the Chapter.
+Dr. Tobin is a long-time member of the ACP Governor's Council serving on its Program Planning and Finance Committees.
 The Laureate Award is the most prestigious honor bestowed at the local level and recognizes Fellows and Masters of the College who have demonstrated by their example and conduct an abiding commitment to excellence in medical care, education or research, and in service to their community, the Chapter, and the American College of Physicians.

 Annual Meeting Update

-By Naseema B Merchant, MD FCCP, FACP, FHM and Diana Sewell, MD, FACP
+Naseema Merchant, MD, FHM, FCCP, FACP and Diana Sewell, MD, FACP

-The Annual Meeting of the Connecticut Chapter of the ACP took place on October 19, 2018 at a new and exciting venue – the Connecticut Convention Center in Hartford, CT.
-It was a very successful full-day meeting with a packed agenda and a huge turnout.
-This year, there were over fifteen, many concurrent sessions offered during the meeting with the opportunity to claim up to 5.5 CME credits and MOC points.
+The annual meeting of the Connecticut Chapter of the ACP took place on October 25, 2019 at the Connecticut Convention Center in Hartford, CT.
+It was a prefect Friday morning with beautiful fall views of the Connecticut River and downtown Hartford through the large French windows of the Convention Center.
+Another great turn out with over 400 attendees and a packed agenda with many opportunities to learn and socialize with old colleagues and meet new ones.
+This year, there were 17 concurrent sessions offered during the meeting with opportunity to claim up to 6.5 CME credits and MOC points.

-We would like to thank our Planning Committee for their hard work and dedication.
-Thank you to our speakers, moderators, facilitators, helpers on the day of the meeting, exhibitors and everyone else who contributed to making this day a success.
+We would like to thank our wonderful planning committee for their hard work and dedication.
+Thank you to our speakers, moderators, facilitators, volunteers, helpers on the day of the meeting, exhibitors and everyone else who contributed to making this day a success.

 We would also like to thank our administrative staff, Theresa Barrett, Kris Samara, and Leslie Bellini for all their time, hard work and dedication.